The regularity of almost all edge ideals: Background

 One may define the \emph{reduced homology} of a simplicial complex $\Delta$ over a field $\mathbb{K}$.
 We refer to~\cite{MiSt} for a brief introduction.
 In short, denoting by $F_i$ the set of faces of $\Delta$ of dimension $i$ and defining suitable differentials, one gets a chain complex

 and the \emph{$i$-th reduced homology} of $\Delta$ over $\mathbb{K}$ is defined as

 In this paper we will fix a field $\mathbb K$ and write simply $\tilde H_i(\Delta)=\tilde H_i(\Delta;\mathbb{K})$.
-The calculations homology computations in this paper are not particularly involved, especially for what concerns our main results.
+The homology computations in this paper are not particularly involved, especially in the context of our main results.
 The facts about homology that we use are in fact very standard and we refer for instance to\til\cite{MiSt} for the proofs.